Concept | Join recipe

 Screenshot showing the post-filter options in Dataiku.

-Finally, you can use the Output step to review the execution specs, for example the generated SQL query and execution plan.
+Finally, you can use the Output step to review the execution specs and output columns.

 There are a lot of reasons to use joins when building a Flow.